-As I grew-up, I learned to fine-tune my very mature adult ability to keep big secrets and sweep them under the rug.
-Transgender may be the up and coming new category for acceptance but if you've lived with a transgender there's more to it than simply dressing up or simply one gender wanting to be the other- there's elements of obsession and preoccupation with looks that could rival those of a narcissist.
+Transgender may be the up and coming new category for acceptance but if you've lived with a transgender there's more to it than simply dressing up or simply one gender wanting to be the other- there's elements of obsession and preoccupation with looks that could rival those of a narcissist or an unnatural obsession.

-Years of immersing myself in psychology, gave me the ability to not quite understand, but instead be forgiving and lenient in the ways of humans.
-All that psychobabble was easy to practice and believe, but it only amounted to a heap of crap the day I found out my dad had sex reassignment surgery.
+Years of immersing myself in psychology, gave me the ability to understand human conditions.
+All that psychobabble was easy to believe, but it only amounted to a heap of crap the day I found out my dad had sex reassignment surgery.
 It's easy for the rest of society to say 'I don't care what others do as long as it doesn't affect me'.

 I finally had to deal with this.
 It's like it just blew up in my face all in one day.
 I had to face my new father- he/she changed his name too.
-He was simply waiting all those years until he retired to get surgery and all those years I was hoping his dressing impulses would decline with age.
+The persona I loathed was permanent.

 In the awkward moments of me asking him questions, he seemed to answer in a harsh tone as if I had no right to ask.
-I had so many questions, but I knew my dad's tolerance was low for him being questioned about anything.
-I realized, for the first time, I never questioned my dad even about other things.
-It was time I did.
+(I have later learned this is one big issue with the families of trans).
+I had so many questions, but I knew my dad's tolerance was low for being questioned about anything.

 Should I be supportive and cover up my true emotions and thoughts?
-Should I be openly angry and disappointed and be my true self since he was being his "true self"- why can't I?
+Should I be openly angry and disappointed and be my true self since he was being his "true self"?
 There's no middle ground- the trans is looking for your full acceptance or a relationship is off the table.
-It's was still his number one priority.

 New and Improved?

-My dad greeted me with saying "Hi babe".
+My dad greeted me with, "Hi babe".
 I'm not sure if I said anything, only listened to a new voice and, well, a new person.
-I tried not to stare or laugh, but only because I exasperatingly hung onto the hope this was all a joke or a nightmare.
-That was the day I grieved the loss of my father, but with a desensitizing lack of emotion.
+I tried not to stare, but only because I exasperatingly hung onto the hope this was all a joke or a nightmare.
+That was the day I grieved the loss of my father.

 All of a sudden I didn't know how to talk to my dad without offending him.
-And sometimes I did, by accident but shouldn't I be offended, oh I don't know, because I was lied to for so long.
-It's not right to lead a child on and manipulate society's leniance on gender roles in their favor.
+And sometimes I did, by accident.

-I guess all I was hoping from him was... 'how does this make you feel?' or 'I can understand you're troubled and confused'.
-'Do want to talk about it'?
+I guess all I was hoping from my dad was... 'how does this make you feel?' or 'I can understand you're confused'.
+'Do you want to talk about it'?
 He had years to get used to himself as a woman, I had a few days, from getting the news to seeing him.
-There's a big difference between a dresser (transvestite) to a transsexual (the whole body make-over).

 I want to thank all the people who wrote into me, the emails, etc. You made me realize (after writing this) that I wasn't crazy for all these thoughts.
 Thank you for making it easier to open up.
 This was a shot in the dark, but the personal emails of those who know the reality have made it worth it.